 We succeeded in providing a lining even for a shaft, which had been deemed impossible in the past, by interlocking a valving element and a valve shaft in our own unique way.
+As a result, there is no exposed stainless steel part inside the valve any more, thus eliminating the problem of galvanic battery corrosion that occurs between cast iron and stainless steel. |

 The picture on the left shows the valving element of a swing check valve (threaded type with valve seat) that has been corroded by seawater.
 The valving element is made from cast iron and the valve seat is manufactured from stainless steel.
 Cast iron is coated with tar epoxy resin.
+The valve made of stainless steel shows no corrosion at all, whereas the valving element of cast iron is simply corroded.
+Why? |

 The above diagram depicts the mechanism of corrosion that is accelerated when two metals of dissimilar electric potentials contact each other.
 “When an oxygen molecule has diffused onto steel, two iron atoms dissolve.
 As shown on diagram (b), however, when another oxygen molecule has diffused onto platinum, two more iron atoms dissolve.
 It means that the rate of corrosion development doubles.
 This phenomenon is referred to as galvanic corrosion.”